jubjamie/WindTurbineDesign/README.md

 ## Copyright
 This work is provided with no license and copyright is exclusivley held by &copy; Jamie Cooke.
 This work is provided for strictly educational purposes and may not be reproduced.
-If you arte interested in learning more I am happy to discuss.
+If you are interested in learning more I am happy to discuss.